*Originally posted on April 7th, 2017. Updated on June 28th, 2018.

 We often say that e-commerce portals are competing against everyone else.
 And that, in many ways, is true.

 In other ways, not so much.
-But you are competing against at least some of them most of the time.
+But you are in a competitive fight against at least some of them most of the time.

 Identify and find your competitors.
 Who are you directly competing against in the market?